kekskurse/go-mail-admin/Readme.md

 | DELETE | Delete a Account, required Parameters: id |
 | PUT    | Apdate a Alias, required Parameters: quota, enabled, sendonly, id |

-To update the password make a http call to /api/v1/account/password with the Json-Body Parameter: id, password
+To update the password, make an HTTP call to /api/v1/account/password with the Json body parameter: id, password

 ### TLSpolicies
-TLS policies can be changed through a http call to /api/v1/tlspolicy
+TLS policies can be changed through an HTTP call to /api/v1/tlspolicy

 ```
 {